-for the offices and a residence for Mr. Quinton, who will move his family here from Los Angeles.
-The building and grounds were leased, and an option In grounds were leased, and an option to buy for \$5,000 taken on the place.
-Mr. Swendsen leased a new residence treated by Mrs. M. H. Hardy, near the Boren place, for his family, and head-May, 1908.
+tractions this week for the Grand Op-era House.
+Tonight "The Little Duch-ess," a charming musical comedy will be presented.
+Tues ay night the Thompto buy for \$5,000 taken on the place.
+Mr. Swendsen leased a new residence crected by Mrs. M. H. Hardy, near the Boren place, for his family, and head-Wiew, has brought suit for divorce in the Fourth district court against Wil-lard Cole on the ground of cruelty.
+The parties were married at Spanish Fork in May, 1903.